makerdao/pymaker/docs/index.rst

 ~~~~~~~~~

 `OaaisDEX`, `EtherDelta` and `0x` are decentralized exchanges which also provide some arbitrage opportunities
 for profit-seeking agents.
 Because of that an API has been created around them as well.
+Also an API for
+the `Bibox` centralized exchange is present.

 OasisDEX
 """"""""